Ichraknaceur/ai-engineer-technical-test-develop/README.md

 ```

 > **Grounding note:** `materials_produced` (sand/gravel) is correctly extracted but
-> its evidence points to the site name rather than the exact material mention — the
+> its evidence points to the site name rather than the exact material mention, the
 > model inferred the materials and cited a nearby span.
 Tightening evidence↔quote
 > alignment (reject a field when its quote does not contain the value) is tracked as
 > future work in [Known Limitations](#known-limitations).

-### Full job example — multi-source reconciliation
+### Full job example: multi-source reconciliation

 A complete job (`POST /api/jobs` → worker → `GET /api/sites/:id`) around Lyon
 produced this persisted record.
 Note that `materials_produced` merges values from